Network-Sec/Network-Sec/README.md

 ---

 Thank you for visiting our GitHub!
 Feel free to connect or contribute to any project.
 Let's make the digital world a safer place together.
-Much ❤️🧡💕💞💓 `Love` 💓💞💕🧡❤️ to everyone, it's the only thing that can save us all.
+Much ❤️🧡💕💞💓 `Love` 💓💞💕🧡❤️ to everyone, it's the only thing that can save us all (but probably won't, as everyone seems to try and increase the entropy).
 We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
 No escalation jokes at that point.